Kentucky officer killed, police searching for man who fled

-Kentucky State Police say a city police officer has been fatally shot, and authorities are searching for a man who fled the scene.

-State police said in a news release the off-duty Hopkinsville officer was shot at about 5:10 p.m.
-CDT Thursday and was taken to a hospital, where he died.
-The officer's name wasn't released, pending notification of family.
+The manhunt continues for a man suspected of fatally shooting an off-duty police officer in a small Kentucky city, then fleeing in a stolen truck.

+Kentucky State police say 38-year-old Hopkinsville officer Phillip Meacham was shot Thursday afternoon.

-Police were looking for a man who they said fled on foot then took off in a 1997 white Chevrolet pickup truck with license plate 2070GH.
+Police identified the suspect as 34-year-old James K. Decoursey of Hopkinsville.
+They say he fled on foot then took off in a 1997 white Chevrolet pickup truck with license plate 2070GH.
+Police say Decoursey should be treated as armed and dangerous.
+A Tennessee Highway Patrol helicopter was aiding the search.

+Meacham, who was married and had two school-age children, had been with the Hopkinsville department since May 2017.
+Before that worked for about 14 years with the Christian County Sheriff's Department.

 Never miss a local story.